Tradesman2077/AVP_Project_final/README.md

 ## Guide

 ### Overview
-The dt-01 works using several different lanes which represent the different soudns or instruments.
+The dt-01 works using several different lanes which represent the different sounds or instruments.
 Each instrument has its own characteristics and parameters.
 Using the checkboxes to inpout notes at a point in the timeline along with the pitch sliders, you can create insteresting grooves or melodies.

 ### Transport section
 ![transport](https://user-images.githubusercontent.com/42988203/160382025-30a25c74-fe24-41d2-86a3-0fd1cbd60f89.jpg)